mohammedzamakhan/toddmotto.github.io/_posts/2016-10-19-angular-2-forms-reactive.md

 > Rule: need multiple `Validators` per `FormControl`?
 Use an array to contain them.

 This is now a replacement for adding `<input required>` to the DOM, which means we never have to touch it.
-Interally, when using `required` directives in template-driven forms, Angular will actually create this stuff under-the-hood for us, so that's the main difference between the two implementations.
+Internally, when using `required` directives in template-driven forms, Angular will actually create this stuff under-the-hood for us, so that's the main difference between the two implementations.

 However, we are going to create `[disabled]` binding just like in the template-driven approach to disable the submit when the form is invalid: